Women's Ministry in the Bible's New Testament Church

 •• An invaluable role for millions of Christian women is to raise children in the faith and in the Word of God.
 This is a "women's ministry" at the very top rank of importance!

-• While I have been deeply involved, in a “24/7” sense I honor my wife with most of the credit for our four children all actively serving the Lord.
+- • While I have been deeply involved, in a “24/7” sense I honor my wife with most of the credit for our four children all actively serving the Lord.
 Her diligence to raise them “in the Lord” has been remarkable and has provided them a spiritual legacy with eternal value.

 •• An extended application of this vital ministry is women teaching children in Sunday School.